-The Police, Fire & Crime Commissioner (PFCC) for North Yorkshire during 2020/21 was Julia Mulligan.
-The post holder's full remuneration is reflected in the PFCC Group Accounts.
-The costs incurred within these accounts in 2020/21 amounts to £3,414.
+Three elected Police, Fire & Crime Commissioners (PFCC) for North Yorkshire were in post between April 2021 and March 2022.
+The post holders' full remuneration is reflected in the PFCC Group Accounts.
+The costs incurred within these accounts total £3,453:

 The current Chief Finance Officer of the Authority is Michael Porter.
 This function is discharged by the Police, Fire and Crime Commissioner for North Yorkshire via a collaboration agreement with the Police and Crime Commissioner for Cleveland who reflect the post holder's remuneration in its accounts.
-The costs incurred within these accounts in 2020/21 is £28,809.
+The costs incurred within these accounts in 2021/22 is £29,105.

-2019/20 Comparative Figures - Restated
+2020/21 Comparative Figures - Restated

-- The Chief Fire Officer (Andrew Brodie) took up post on 21st January 2019.
-Between this date and 8th December 2019 the function was discharged via a secondment agreement with Leicester, Leicestershire & Rutland Combined Fire Authority who reflect the post holder's remuneration within its accounts.
-During 2019/20 £105,368 was incurred in respect of this agreement.
-From 9th December 2019, the Chief Fire Officer became an employee of the Authority.
-The remuneration in the table above is in respect of the period 9th December 2019 to 31st March 2020. - The Interim Deputy Chief Fire Officer became the Deputy Chief Fire Officer on 16th September 2019.
+^{} The Chief Fire Officer (Andrew Brodie) took up post on 21st January 2019.
+Between this date and 8th December 2019 the function was discharged via a secondment agreement with Leicester, Leicestershire & Rutland Combined Fire Authority who reflect the post holder's remuneration within

+The Interim Deputy Chief Fire Officer became the Deputy Chief Fire Officer on 16th September 2019.